What that actually means in practice

 - Governance: AI tools need standards for messaging, quality, brand voice, and source-of-truth content.

-Nyman Media approaches this as a go-to-market redesign, not an AI tools project.
-The question is not “Which tools should we use?”
-The question is “How is buyer behavior changing, and what operating model makes us easier to find, trust, and choose?”
+The honest framing here is a go-to-market redesign, not an AI tools project.
+The question is not "Which tools should we use?"
+It is "How is buyer behavior changing, and what does the company have to do to be easier to find, trust, and choose?"

 Where teams get this wrong

-The most common mistake is hiring too late, after the team is exhausted, CAC is already drifting, and the board has lost confidence in the marketing narrative.
-The second mistake is hiring too narrowly: bringing in another channel specialist when the real gap is executive marketing leadership.
+The most common mistake is hiring too late, after the team is exhausted, CAC has already drifted, and the board has lost confidence in the marketing story.
+The second mistake is hiring too narrowly: bringing in another channel specialist when the real gap is marketing leadership.

 Avoid these traps:

-- Treating fractional as temporary help: The best fractional CMOs operate as senior members of the leadership team, not as outside advisers with slide decks.
+- Treating fractional as temporary help: The fractional CMOs worth hiring work as members of the leadership team, not as outside advisers with slide decks.

-- Waiting for a full-time CMO search: If the business needs sharper marketing leadership now, a fractional operator can stabilize the system while the long-term org design becomes clearer.
+- Waiting for a full-time CMO search: If the business needs sharper marketing leadership now, a fractional hire can steady the system while the long-term org design becomes clearer.

-- Overbuilding the team first: Hiring more marketers before defining strategy usually creates more motion, not more progress.
+- Overbuilding the team first: Hiring more marketers before the strategy is set usually buys more motion, not more progress.

-- Ignoring the CEO’s bandwidth: If the CEO is effectively acting as CMO, marketing decisions will bottleneck at the top and lose consistency.
+- Ignoring the CEO's bandwidth: If the CEO is effectively acting as CMO, marketing decisions will bottleneck at the top and drift out of sync.

-A fractional CMO is the right move when the company needs senior judgment, operating cadence, and cross-functional alignment before it needs another full-time executive layer.
+A fractional CMO is the right move when the company needs experienced marketing judgment, a steady operating cadence, and cross-functional alignment before it needs another full-time executive on payroll.